 Fast forward to today and there are over 293 billion emails exchanged per day.
 Probably more since that stat is from a report from The Radicati Group in 2019.

-Before you start leveraging email marketing tactics, you need to pick the tool you will use.
-It’s worth spending some time researching the tools and making sure you can get what you need from it before making your decision.
+Before you start leveraging email for your business, you need to pick the email marketing tool you will use.
+It’s worth spending some time researching the tools and making sure you can get what you need from them before making your decision.

 FIVE EMAIL MARKETING TOOLS FOR SMALL BUSINESS

 There are many different email marketing tools out there, and if you think one on this list is a possibility, remember to do a little extra research before making that decision.
 We focus on four tools that have a free level to start, and one that specializes in e-commerce.